hexpm/hexpm/lib/hexpm_web/templates/docs/organization_sso.html.md

 SSO is not a way to sign in to Hexpm.
 Two separate sessions carry the split, and only the first is a login:

 * The **account session** is the person's login to Hexpm, established by a password, GitHub, or another credential the account itself owns, together with the account's own two-factor authentication where enrolled.
 An identity provider never establishes it.
 * The **organization access session** is what an SSO authentication produces.
-It is scoped to one organization, lasts 24 hours, and governs whether the account may reach that organization.
+It is scoped to one organization and lasts 24 hours.
+It records that the provider authenticated the member.
+Nothing at Hexpm requires one yet, so it does not currently gate access to the organization.

-So the shape of the flow is: sign in to Hexpm as yourself, then authenticate to the organization's provider to unlock that organization.
+So the shape of the flow is: sign in to Hexpm as yourself, then authenticate to the organization's provider.

 ### Before you begin